viktorzettel/ViktorRep1/README.md

 Random projects I am working on.
-From Bitcoin sentiment trackers to Reinforcement Learning visualizations.
+From Bitcoin trackers, R visualizations and space websites.
-Go check: https://realscalesolarsystem.netlify.app to see my first website
+Go check: https://realscalesolarsystem.netlify.app to see my first website.